Each of you has been blessed with one of God’s many wonderful gifts to be used in the service of others. So use your gifts well.

 ...are for high school age youth who want to explore the Bible using the IQA approach (insights, questions, and applications).

-Volunteers in this ministry publicize and help individuals connect their Kroger cards with the Kroger rewards program.
 It costs you nothing!
 Every time you use your Kroger card, monies go to the youth program helping send youth to summer camps and service trips.
+See youth staff on how to sign up for the Kroger Community Rewards Program.

 ...is a youth led an outreach ministry to children who live in war-torn or poverty stricken countries.
 Every fall we collect shoeboxes filled with school supplies, hygiene items, toys, and candy.
 These boxes are shipped to Samaritan’s Purse who distributes them throughout the world at Christ- mas time.

-Volunteers help to promote, place orders and deliver SCRFIP gift cards.
 Rebates for gift cards earn money for youth going on summer church trips and camps.
 Gift cards are available from over 125 different retail stores and restaurants.
+Talk to the youth staff on how to join SCRIP.

-Throughout confirmation, students are required to do at least eight differ- ent service projects.
+Throughout confirmation, students are required to do at least eight different service projects.
 The goal is to plug our students into the life and mission of the church.
-Service projects offered throughout the year that one can help promote, lead, and/or experience with the students.
+In high school, students are encouraged to continue to live out their faith in service to others.